mr-doc/mr-doc-theme-starter-kit/README.md

 link(rel='stylesheet', href=target.relative.path + 'css/...')
 ```

-When all is set and done, you may publish the theme and use it with Doxx!
+When all is set and done, you may publish the theme!

 ## License